Back to Blog

 February 3, 2026

-The Real Problem Isn't Bookmarks—It's Chaos
+The Problem Isn't Bookmarks.
+It's Chaos.

-Every time you hit that star icon, you're making a promise to your future self: "I'll totally find this when I need it."
-But let's be honest—you won't.
-Because saving a bookmark and organizing a bookmark are two completely different things.
+Every time you hit that star icon, you're making a promise to your future self: I'll find this when I need it.
+It feels like organisation.
+It isn't.
+Saving a link and organising a link are two completely different actions — and most of us only do the first one.

 What Bookmark Chaos Actually Costs You

-Why Browser Bookmarks Don't Work
+Why Browser Bookmarks Were Never Going to Work

 Frequently Asked Questions